linkerd/linkerd-examples/dcos/DCOS.md

 ### linkerd/namerd Package Install

-For the sake of this demonstration, assume $PUBLIC_URL is set to a public-facing mesos node.
+For the sake of this demonstration, assume $PUBLIC_URL is set to a public-facing DC/OS node.

 ```bash
 export PUBLIC_URL=http://example.com